Scarborough, North Yorkshire: Origins

 The town is claimed to have been founded around 966 AD as Skarðaborg /non/ by Thorgils Skarthi, a Viking raider.
 There is no archaeological evidence to support this claim, which was made during the 1960s as part of a pageant of Scarborough events.
-The claim is based on a fragment of an Icelandic Saga.
+The claim is based on a fragment of an Icelandic saga.
 However, due to coastal erosion over the years, evidence may have been lost to the sea.
 In the 4th century, there was briefly a Roman signal station on Scarborough headland, and there is evidence of earlier settlements, during the Stone Age and Bronze Age.
 Any settlement between the fifth and ninth centuries would have been burned to the ground by a band of Vikings under Tostig Godwinson (a rival of Thorgils Skarthi), Lord of Falsgrave, or Harald III of Norway.
 These periodic episodes of destruction and massacre means that very little evidence of settlement during this period remained to be recorded in the Domesday survey of 1085.
 (The original inland village of Falsgrave was Anglo-Saxon rather than Viking.)

 Roman period

 A Roman signal station was built on a cliff-top location overlooking the North Sea.
 It was one of a chain of signal stations, built to warn of sea-raiders.
 Coins found at the site show that it was occupied from c.
 AD 370 until the early fifth century.

-In 2021 an excavation at a housing development in Eastfield, Scarborough, revealed a Roman luxury villa, religious sanctuary, or combination of both.
+In 2021 an excavation at a housing development in Eastfield, south of Scarborough, revealed a Roman luxury villa, religious sanctuary, or combination of both.
 The building layout is unique in Britain and extends over an area of about the size of two tennis courts.
 It included a bathhouse and a cylindrical tower with rooms radiating from it.
-The buildings were “designed by the highest-quality architects in northern Europe in the era and constructed by the finest craftsmen.”
-Historic England described the finds as “one of the most important Roman discoveries in the past decade.”
-There are plans to revise the housing development layout, recover the remains and incorporate them in a public green area.
-Historic England is to recommend the remains be protected as a scheduled monument.
+The buildings were "designed by the highest-quality architects in northern Europe in the era and constructed by the finest craftsmen".
+Historic England described the finds as "one of the most important Roman discoveries in the past decade" and recommended they be protected as a scheduled monument.
+The housing development layout was revised to incorporate a public green area over the remains which were reburied in 2022.